dharm1287/somenerdystuff/README.md

 neural network instead of many fancy algorithms combined.
 Here goal is to replicate the amazing results they've gotten but inside the game.
 But i also tried to create it as a platform/interface in which different architectures can be tested relatively easily, so it can also be used as a benchmark.
-So it's like a fun driving simulator (of course not an accurate one) that you can test your own neural networks at and maybe conduct some experiments.
+So it's like a fun driving simulator (of course not an accurate one) that you can test our own neural networks at and maybe conduct some experiments.

 ## Watch The Latest Version